 - A unifying theoretical framework of Critical Zone evolution.
-The CZOs are working toward a holistic conceptual model of Critical Zone evolution that integrates new knowledge of coupled hydrological, geochemical, geomorphic, and biological processes including both positive and negative feedbacks and their distribution in time and space. - Coupled systems models to explore how Critical Zone services respond to anthropogenic, climatic, and tectonic forcing - building systems models that quantitatively combine multiple processes, often spanning a whole watershed.
+The CZOs are working toward a holistic conceptual model of Critical Zone evolution that integrates new knowledge of coupled hydrological, geochemical, geomorphic, and biological processes including both positive and negative feedbacks and their distribution in time and space. - 2.
+Coupled systems models to explore how Critical Zone services respond to anthropogenic, climatic, and tectonic forcing building systems models that quantitatively combine multiple processes, often spanning a whole watershed.
 These models typically track fluxes and storage of energy, water, carbon, sediments, and/or other materials. - 3.
 An integrated data/measurement framework sufficient for documenting a range of geologic and climatic settings, informing our theoretical framework, constraining models, and testing model-generated hypotheses across a CZO Network by assembling the needed infrastructure for an integrated data/measurement framework.
-For more information on all three goals Read "Future Directions for Critical Zone Observatory (CZO) Science" (PDF)>>
+For more information on all three goals read "Future Directions for Critical Zone Observatory (CZO) Science" https://criticalzone.org/CZO-FutureDirectionsReport v3-1.pdf